Automated MySQL/MariaDB backups to Cloudflare R2

 Step 2: Configure credentials

-aws configure
+sudo aws configure

 It will ask for four things:

-- AWS Access Key ID: Your R2 Access Key ID
+- AWS Access Key ID: your R2 Access Key ID

-- AWS Secret Access Key: Your R2 Secret Access Key
+- AWS Secret Access Key: your R2 Secret Access Key

 - Default region name: